maruthib/margo/README.md

 A http client library is used for the first.
 There is more than one way to do tag counting and tag highlighting.
 Some analysis follows.

-Display of HTML source can use _&lt;pre&gt;_, _&lt;code&gt;_ or a HTML table with escaped HTML source as table content.
-Highlighting requires wrapping the selected tag text with a span in all cases, and optionally breaking up the _&lt;pre&gt;_ and _&lt;code&gt;_ segments.
+Display of HTML source can use <code>&lt;pre&gt;</code>,
+<code>&lt;code&gt;</code> or a HTML table with escaped HTML source as table
+content.
+Highlighting requires wrapping the selected tag text with a span in all cases, and optionally breaking up the <code>&lt;pre&gt;</code> and
+<code>&lt;code&gt;</code> segments.
 Lets call this the display HTML.
+An example
-An example is chrome _inspect element_ of a _view page source_.
+is chrome "inspect element" of a "view page source".

 An HTML parser can be relied upon to provide an accurate tag count.
 For example, tag counts can be built by traversing a DOM for the downloaded HTML source.
 However, this DOM cannot help with generating the display HTML.
-So parsing the downloaded HTML source and/or _search and replace_ of the display HTML is required.
+So parsing the downloaded HTML source and/or search and replace of the display HTML is required.

-Highlight span wrapping can be done either ondemand when the user selects a tag, or all tags can be pre-wrapped.
+Highlight span wrapping can be done either on-demand when the user selects a tag, or all tags can be pre-wrapped.
 The later is better for client performance and hence UX.
 Multiple string search and replace calls, string mutations therein can be avoided.
 Using jquery to find the appropriate pre-wrapped spans is